 - It's a leash training opportunity.
 Every dog should know how to behave on the leash.
 If you haven't gotten out with your dog in awhile, learning or re-learning how to be on the leash is a great skill for you both to master.
 Start now and by spring when more people are out, your dog will be ahead of the dog greeting game.

 - Start small.
 Begin with short walks and increase your distance.
-Commit to at least 20 minutes a few times a day (think 20 in 2020!) and increase from there.
+Commit to at least 20 or even 21 minutes a few times a day (think 2021!) and increase from there.

 - Consider when it's sunlight.
 When walking outside during winter, try to walk in the daytime.
 As the days are shorter, this means the window is smaller.
 If you can’t get out when the sun is up, be sure to wear clothes that are reflective or brightly colored.
 Avoid black because many people simply can’t see you!
 Safety is priority for you both.